elmloko/Kosmos/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.2.6 - 16-June-2023
+- Fix: An issue that occurred as a regression from v3.2.4, where CartFlows flows were not being imported.

+v3.2.5 - 15-June-2023
+- Improvement: Removed redundant functions to improve code efficiency.
+- Improvement: Improved the synchronisation process.
+- Fix: Resolved a console error issue while importing Elementor blocks that contain WPForms integration.

+v3.2.4 - 14-June-2023
+- Fix: Tightened the security of the plugin

+v3.2.3 - 22-May-2023
+- Improvement: Updated the Block Editor Template Library

+v3.2.2 - 15-May-2023
+- Improvement: Added Premium Templates for Block Editor.

 v3.2.1 - 13-April-2023
 - Fix: Template is not importing using the WP-CLI command.